gu-cs-notes/CPM/_posts/2015-10-05-Backtracking.md

 Another way to visualise this is to view the search as a graph, of past variables with instantiated variables, current variable with a vaue being checked for validity (just-assigned value), and a set of future varaibles that are waiting for values to be assigned.

+A problem with this is *thrashing*, where the system will make many changes and backtrack lots, if the vairable that needs changing is far back in the stack.
+This happens because the algorithm will check every value in the possibility space of each variable after that problematic variable in the stack.

+So other people can use and share the resource, and to avoid redundant effort maintaining multiple sites, throw a pull request into the gu-cs-notes.github.io repo.